avijka/SELECT_QROM_polynomial-reduction/README.md

 ### Implementation Details

-For full implementation details, a thorough comparison with the naive implementation, and a discussion of limitations and future steps, see the iPython notebook in this repository.
+For implementation details, a thorough comparison with the naive implementation, and a discussion of limitations and future steps, see the iPython notebook in this repository.
 For a basic usage example, see below.

 ### Usage Example